top of page

 The wheatpaste interventions

 In my continual search of higher men, the other two figures were Chilean, echoing my idealised roots from my father side.
-Salvador Allende’s tribute sought to accompany a specific event, the yearly commemoration of his death on September 11th, in which I offered his presence to a Chilean-Catalan audience somehow glad to receive such image in the square bearing Allende’s name, in El Carmel’s area.
+Salvador Allende’s tribute sought to accompany a specific event, the yearly commemoration of his death on September 11th, in which I offered his presence to a Chilean-Catalan audience somehow pleased to receive such image in the square bearing Allende’s name, in El Carmel’s area.
 This time, I had the fervent desire to belong to a community who would listen in silence to the socialist president’s last speech to the nation before death.
-Few days later, another wall was chosen to commemorate the musician Victor Jara, who was murdered in those darken times of Chilean history—his intervention occurred near Vila de Gracia square, with the same, unchanged, passion and energy.
+A few days later, I chose another wall to commemorate the musician Victor Jara, who was murdered in those darken times of Chilean history—an intervention that i planned near Vila de Gracia square, with the same, unchanged passion, admiration and energy.
 An intervention that, for instance, failed unexpectedly was Pablo Neruda’s tribute on a wall that did not consent the action, with someone removing the enigmatic poet in the early morning shortly after my passage.
-One might rightfully wonder what Chilean figures were doing in Barcelona, on small streets far from the turmoil of the world.
+One might rightfully wonder what Chilean figures were doing in Barcelona, photoshopped into collages, and then pasted in these small streets far from the turmoil of the world.

 My tribute to Nelson Mandela in the Raval District of Barcelona.
 Next to each of the six mural works, the poem Invictus could be read, which helped Mandela to overcome his imprisonment during 27 years.